Chemistry Major

 The Department of Chemistry and Biochemistry offers two options for undergraduate degrees in chemistry.

 The traditional Bachelor of Science (BS) option provides in-depth instruction in quantitative methods and experimental design.
 This plan can be used to obtain an American Chemical Society (ACS) approved degree.
-The BS option is therefore strongly recommended for student who are seeking careers as practicing scientists or who intend to pursue graduate studies in Chemistry and related areas.
+The BS option is therefore strongly recommended for students who are seeking careers as practicing scientists or who intend to pursue graduate studies in Chemistry and related areas.

-The Bachelor of Arts (BA) option provides sound, foundational instruction in all of the sub-disciplines of Chemistry including analytical, inorganic, organic, and physical chemistry as well as a biochemistry but it provides more flexibility in upper level coursework, allowing students to pursue interdisciplinary studies.
+The Bachelor of Arts (BA) option provides sound, foundational instruction in all of the sub-disciplines of Chemistry including analytical, inorganic, organic, and physical chemistry as well as a biochemistry, but it provides more flexibility in upper level coursework, allowing students to pursue interdisciplinary studies.
 The BA track is recommended for students who intend to (1) obtain K12 teaching certification, (2) double major, minor, or earn certificates in outside areas such as business, public policy, data science, or public health.

 Chemistry and Biochemistry majors continue to graduate or professional school, and obtain employment as educators and technical scientists.
-Courses offered by this department may be found under the following acronyms: BCHM, CHEM
+Courses offered by this department may be found under the following acronyms: BCHM, CHEM.

 Admission to the Major